pyeventsourcing/esdbclient/README.md

 operation is atomic, so that either all or none of the new events will be recorded.
 It is not possible with EventStoreDB atomically to record new events in more than one stream.

-This method also has an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, which is a Python `float` that sets a maximum duration, in seconds, for the completion of the gRPC operation.

-This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.
+This method has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 In the example below, a new event, `event1`, is appended to a new stream.
 The stream